How to Export WordPress to CSV, Excel, and XML

 - Step 1: Select an Export Post Type

 - Step 3: Confirm and Run Your Export

 - Schedule Your Export

 Step 1: Select a Post Type for Your WordPress Export

 First, navigate to All Export › New Export and choose the type of data that you want to export.

 WordPress separates data into different post types like posts, pages, WooCommerce products, real estate properties, etc. You can export any custom post type or taxonomy by selecting it here.

-Step 2: Customize Your WordPress CSV/XML Export
+Step 2: Choose Your Export Columns